muhammed2624/electricity-outage-prediction/outage_predictor_updated/outage_predictor/DATA_NOTES.md

 "Live national grid now" panel (generation MW, frequency) sourced from nigeriapowerdata.com, refreshed every 10 minutes, with graceful degradation if the third-party API is unreachable.
-This is a nationwide signal, separate from the trained risk model -- same pattern as the Band A-E data.
+This is a nationwide signal, separate from the trained risk model, same pattern as the Band A-E data.
 Caveat: NIGGRID's generation readings are self-reported by GenCos, not automated SCADA telemetry, so gaps/lag reflect real reporting gaps in Nigeria's own grid data.